Greedy Algorithm almost Dominates in Smoothed Contextual Bandits: Related Work

+Most related to ours are papers by Kannan et al.~\cite{kannan2018smoothed} and Bastani et al.~\cite{bastani2017exploiting}. \footnote{An early version of Bastani et al.~\citet{bastani2017exploiting} (v2, Jun'17) is prior work relative to this paper.
+In particular, it focuses on the special case of two actions.
+Subsequent versions are concurrent work.} Both study the greedy algorithm in linear contextual bandits with data diversity conditions.
+In particular, Kannan et al.~\cite{kannan2018smoothed} introduce the perturbation model adopted in our paper, focusing on the special case of action-independent perturbations.
+We provide a detailed comparison below.

-\xhdr{Detailed comparison with prior work.} We substantially improve over the $\tilde{O}(\sqrt{T})$ worst-case regret bound from \citet{kannan2018smoothed}, at the cost of some additional assumptions.
-First, we consider Bayesian regret, whereas their regret bound is for each realization of $\theta$. \footnote{Equivalently, they allow point priors, whereas our priors must have variance $T^{-O(1)}$.} Second, they allow the context vectors to be chosen by an adversary before the perturbation is applied.
-Third, they extend their analysis to a somewhat more general model, in which there is a separate latent weight vector for every action (which amounts to a more restrictive model of perturbations).
+We substantially improve over the $\tilde{O}(\sqrt{T})$ regret bound from Kannan et al.~\citet{kannan2018smoothed}: our main result applies per-instance rather than only in the worst-case, and allows perturbations to be correlated across actions.
+Going back to action-independent perturbations, as in \citet{kannan2018smoothed}, we also improve the worst-case bound on Bayesian regret to $\tilde{O}(T^{1/3})$ when there are only $\polylog(T)$ feasible actions in each round.
+However, these improvements come at the cost of some additional assumptions.
+First, we consider Bayesian regret, whereas their regret bound holds for each realization of $\theta$.
+Second, they allow the context vectors to be chosen by an adversary before the perturbation is applied.
+Third, they extend their analysis to a somewhat more general model, in which there is a separate latent weight vector for every action (which amounts to a different model of perturbations).
 However, this extension relies on the greedy algorithm being initialized with a substantial amount of data.